afnanenayet/afnan.io/content/about.md

 disableComments: true
 ---

-I'm a quantitative research engineer currently in Chicago.
+I'm a quantitative developer in NYC.
 I studied Computer Science at Dartmouth College.
 I'm very into cycling, playing guitar, and photography.